Unity-Technologies/ml-agents/docs/Training-PPO.md

 ### Hyperparameters

+#### Buffer Size

+`buffer_size` corresponds to how many experiences (agent observations, actions and rewards obtained) should be collected before we do any learning or updating of the model. **This should be a multiple of `batch_size`**.
+Typically larger `buffer_size` correspond to more stable training updates.

+Typical Range: `2048` - `409600`

 #### Batch Size

-`batch_size` corresponds to how many experiences are used for each gradient descent update.
-This should always be a fraction of the `buffer_size`.
-If you are using a continuous action space, this value should be large (in 1000s).
-If you are using a discrete action space, this value should be smaller (in 10s).
+`batch_size` is the number of experiences used for one iteration of a gradient descent update. **This should always be a fraction of the
+`buffer_size`**.
+If you are using a continuous action space, this value should be large (in the order of  1000s).
+If you are using a discrete action space, this value should be smaller (in order of 10s).

 Typical Range (Continuous): `512` - `5120`

 Typical Range (Discrete): `32` - `512`

-#### Beta (Used only in Discrete Control)

-`beta` corresponds to the strength of the entropy regularization, which makes the policy "more random."
-This ensures that discrete action space agents properly explore during training.
-Increasing this will ensure more random actions are taken.
-This should be adjusted such that the entropy (measurable from TensorBoard) slowly decreases alongside increases in reward.
-If entropy drops too quickly, increase `beta`.
-If entropy drops too slowly, decrease `beta`.

-Typical Range: `1e-4` - `1e-2`

-#### Buffer Size

-`buffer_size` corresponds to how many experiences should be collected before gradient descent is performed on them all.
-This should be a multiple of `batch_size`.
-Typically larger buffer sizes correspond to more stable training updates.

-Typical Range: `2048` - `409600`

-#### Epsilon
+#### Number of Epochs

-`epsilon` corresponds to the acceptable threshold of divergence between the old and new policies during gradient descent updating.
-Setting this value small will result in more stable updates, but will also slow the training process.
+`num_epoch` is the number of passes through the experience buffer during gradient descent.
+The larger the `batch_size`, the larger it is acceptable to make this.
+Decreasing this will ensure more stable updates, at the cost of slower learning.

-Typical Range: `0.1` - `0.3`

-#### Hidden Units

-`hidden_units` correspond to how many units are in each fully connected layer of the neural network.
-For simple problems where the correct action is a straightforward combination of the observation inputs, this should be small.
-For problems where the action is a very complex interaction between the observation variables, this should be larger.

-Typical Range: `32` - `512`
+Typical Range: `3` - `10`

 #### Learning Rate